manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

     //....
 ```

 Now, we need to add the player_idle.png file to our project.
-So go ahead and do this by right clicking the project in the Solution Explorer, selecing **Add Existing Item**, and choosing the **player_idle.png**.
+So go ahead and do this by right clicking the project in the Solution Explorer, selecting **Add Existing Item**, and choosing the **player_idle.png**.
 Be sure to change the "Copy to Output Directory" property for the file in the properties window to "Copy Always".
 Now inside the `LoadContent()` method we can use the `Texture2D.FromStream` method to load it in like so (be sure to add the `using System.IO;` using statement to the top of the Game1.cs file)

 ```csharp
 /// <summary>